-Fenty x Puma autumn/winter 17
+Fenty x Puma fall/winter 17

 The first look of Rihanna's incredibly hyped Fenty x Puma show was stunning: Slick Woods appeared in a full length puffer jacket and boxing shorts, both printed to imitate tartan's checks.
 The recognisable pattern ran like a woollen thread through the collection: from baggy trousers to mini dresses to the lining of thigh-high boots.
 Mixed in with splashes of goth, hip hop and Ivy League, it was yet another reinvention for tartan, a new chapter in its troubled fashion history and the proof that today it's more timely than ever.